NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Kolufs Krafsa.md

 abilities_mid:
   - name: ""
   - name: "Split Ends"
-    desc: "`pf2:r`  **Trigger** The kolufs krafsa is critically hit by an attack from a mammalian humanoid who possesses hair\n**Effect** Retaliating in anger for being distracted, the kolufs krafsa forces the triggering creature's hair to tear and frizz up while showing visions of its own cursed transformation into a kolufs krafsa.
-The triggering creature must succeed a DC 21 Will check save or be Frightened 2 and Immobilized for 1 round."
+    desc: "`pf2:r`  **Trigger** The kolufs krafsa is critically hit by an attack from a mammalian humanoid who possesses hair\n* * *\n\n**Effect** Retaliating in anger for being distracted, the kolufs krafsa forces the triggering creature's hair to tear and frizz up while showing visions of its own cursed transformation into a kolufs krafsa.
+The triggering creature must succeed a DC 21 Will check save or be [[undefined]] and [[undefined]] for 1 round."

 attacks:
   - name: ""